Jang-Boa/Research-Foundation-Retina/README.md

 *The repository is currently empty.
 All codes will be uploaded after publication.*

 ### Key Features
-- Fundus and ImageNet+Fundus is pre-trained on 0.1 million retinal images with super-vised learning.
+- M-FunFound is pre-trained on 0.1 million retinal images with super-vised learning.
-- Fundus and ImageNet+Fundus can be efficiently adapted to customised tasks.
+- M-FunFound can be efficiently adapted to customised tasks.

 ### Fine-tuning with Fundus and ImageNet+Fundus weights